Sabrina Butler: Trial

-Sabrina Butler's murder trial commenced on March 8, 1990.
+Sabrina's murder trial commenced on March 8, 1990.
 At the trial, prosecutors sought to prove that Sabrina's account of the events leading to her son's death were false, and that she had inflicted the fatal wounds intentionally.
-Sabrina Butler did not testify at her trial.
-Sabrina was convicted of both murder and child abuse following her trial, and even though she was only a teenager, she became the only woman on Mississippi's death row in 1990, condemned to die by lethal injection.
+Sabrina did not testify at her trial.
+In 1990, she was convicted of capital murder and child abuse and sentenced to death.
+Sabrina became the only woman on Mississippi's death row.

 Appeal

 Following her conviction, Sabrina filed an appeal with the Supreme Court of Mississippi on several bases.
 The courts reversed and remanded her convictions on August 26, 1992.
-The court said that the prosecution had failed to prove that the incident was anything more than an accident.
+The basis for the decision was that the prosecution had called out Sabrina's decision to not testify, thus violating her right to remain silent.